mdgriffith/style-elements/NOTES.md

 ```

 So what do we have.

+ 1. We have these blocks which are incredibly *portable* and easy to compose together into a style.
+    - Actually I believe these blocks are an amazing way for a designer to set a *style vocabulary* for your site.
-We have these blocks which are incredibly portable and easy to compose together into a style.
-We have mobile styles which will be true no matter where an element lives in the DOM.
+ 2. We have mobile styles which will be true no matter where an element lives in the DOM.

 Awesome.

 Except we need to go even farther.